Touring Wembley Stadium

 How to Tour Wembley Stadium

 Tours are offered almost every day — unless there is a game on.
-An adult is £24, kids under 16 are £17, and a family ticket is £54.
+An adult is £25, kids under 16 are £18, and kids under 4 get in free.
 The tour lasts about an hour and 15 minutes, and it’s pretty much a standard tour: in the box seats, hospitality areas, dressing rooms, media room and through the player tunnel to the touchline.
-You will need to book ahead.
-(Note that during Covid, tours are suspended, so check that link for the latest.
+You will need to book ahead

 There is also a small café and a museum about England winning the 1966 World Cup — at the old Wembley.
 This one opened in 2007; the old one was used from 1923 to 2002.